MysteryHawk17/mentor-evaluation-dashboard/ReadMe.md

 5. **Viewing:**
    - The landing page consists of a list of mentors which is a depiction of different accounts which are present on the portal.
    - After entering the portal, the mentors have two options to either assign/ unassign the students or view the marks.
+   - A Select button is present on the table to filter out students based on if their marks have been assigned or not.

 ## Assumptions